scriby/asyncblock/README.md

 * Write async code in synchronous style without blocking
 * Effortlessly combine serial and parallel operations with minimal boilerplate
 * Produce code which is easier to read, reason about, and modify
+    * Compared to flow control libraries, asyncblock makes it easy to share data between async steps.
+There's no need to create variables in an outer scope or use "waterfall".
 * Simplify error handling practices
 * Improve debugging by not losing stack traces across async calls
     * Line numbers don't change.
-What's in the stack trace maps directly to your code
+What's in the stack trace maps directly to your code (You may lose this with CPS transforms)
-    * If using a debugger, it's easy to step through asyncblock code (compared to async libraries)
+    * If using a debugger, it's easy to step line-by-line through asyncblock code (compared to async libraries)

 ### What are the risks?